AdyRock/com.switchbot/README.txt

-Adds support for SwitchBot BLE devices
+Adds support for SwitchBot BLE and Hub connected curtain motors